Ep. #523: David Ropeik, Andrew Zimmern

 Trump is not the answer to it.

-Yeah, but if you look at food, and I see everything through that lens, this has become a country where eating well is a class privilege, and so many other things have become a class privilege.
+Yeah, but if you look at food, and I I see everything through that lens, this has become a country where eating well is a class privilege, and so many other things have become a class privilege.

-And while I don't disagree with you at all, because I think you're onto something, I think we've marginalized so many people.
+And while I don't disagree with you at all, because I think you're on to something, I think we've marginalized so many people,

-talking about the class thing as a Brit, I sort of see the class lens a little bit of people eating hot dogs and deep-fried pizza and stuff.
+Talking about the class thing as a Brit, I sort of see the class lens a little bit

-My neighborhood in Georgetown, D.C., there's been a run on fennel and pellegrino since the other end of the class spectrum.
+of people eating hot dogs and deep-fried pizza and and stuff.
+My neighborhood in Georgetown, D.C., there's been a run on fennel and pellegrino.

 Yes.

-Very different food habits.
+It means very different food habits.

+There are two food Americas.
 There are two food Americas in this country, and that's a horror show.

 Right.